 East German propaganda claimed that the woman’s Hollywood entourage were fifth columnists come to arm the counter-revolutionaries.
 Another rumour had a CIA team in the area – under the cover of the movie unit – hunting for buried Nazi loot.

 Well, that would be me.

 You see, this isn’t the start of some potboiler; it’s the third of three blog posts about family stuff that has inspired my recent stories.
-First there was the box under the bed that may have had a human head in it (but didn’t).
+First there was the box under the bed that might have had a human head in it.
 Then there was the typewriter that genuinely did have a connection to ‘Lucky’ Luciano.
 And now it’s the Czech stamps my mother kept for me – my birthright, she said - because of the historic postmark.